-When Total Cost is Less than Princeton’s Tuition and Fees: All recipients whose total estimated college cost for tuition, fees, living and miscellaneous expenses, as published by the college, IS LESS than the amount of Princeton University’s tuition and fees for the year of the award ($47,500 in 2017-18) will receive a full-ride scholarship award for tuition, fees, living and miscellaneous expenses without regard to the recipient’s or their family’s financial circumstances.
+When Total Cost is Less than Princeton’s Tuition and Fees: All recipients whose total estimated college cost for tuition, fees, living (room and board) and miscellaneous (transportation, books, supplies and personal expenses) expenses, as published by the college, IS LESS than the amount of Princeton University’s tuition and fees for the year of the award ($57,410 in 2022-23) will receive a full-ride scholarship award for tuition, fees, living and miscellaneous expenses without regard to the recipient’s or their family’s financial circumstances.
 A renewing student whose total estimated cost IS LESS than Princeton’s tuition and fee amount does not need to submit financial information as part of the renewal process (even if they did in prior years).

-When Total Cost is Greater than Princeton’s Tuition and Fees: In the event the total estimated college costs for tuition, fees, living and miscellaneous expenses, as published by the college, ARE GREATER than the amount of Princeton’s tuition and fees for the year of the award ($47,500 in 2017-18), the recipient will receive a minimum award equal to THE GREATER of (1) Princeton’s tuition and fees or (2) tuition and fees at the recipient’s college.
-The recipient may request an additional need-based award for the recipient’s unmet living and miscellaneous expenses by providing the following financial information: (1) a copy of the determination of family contribution under the Princeton University Financial Aid Estimator, (2) a copy of the financial aid award letter from the recipient’s institution and (3) a copy of the first two pages of their parents’ IRS Form 1040 for the previous calendar year.
+When Total Cost is Greater than Princeton’s Tuition and Fees: In the event the total estimated college costs for tuition, fees, living and miscellaneous expenses, as published by the college, ARE GREATER than the amount of Princeton’s tuition and fees for the year of the award ($57,410 in 2022-23), the recipient will receive a minimum award equal to THE GREATER of (1) Princeton’s tuition and fees or (2) tuition and fees at the recipient’s college.
+The recipient may request an additional need-based award for the recipient’s unmet living and miscellaneous expenses by providing the following financial information: (1) a copy of the determination of family contribution under the Princeton University Financial Aid Estimator, and (2) a copy of the first two pages of their parents’ IRS Form 1040 for the calendar year before the previous calendar year.
 The recipient’s family contribution as determined by the Princeton University Financial Aid Estimator will be subtracted from the recipient’s unmet living and miscellaneous expenses to determine the amount, if any, of a need-based award.
 All need-based awards are in the discretion of the Board.

 Automatic Renewal of Need-Based Awards: Need-based awards that include a family contribution will be automatically renewed in future years and no updated financial documentation is required except as provided below.
 In those cases, the Board will calculate adjustments, if any, to the award and inform the recipient of the new amount.

-1. If the number of children dependent upon the student’s parents attending college will increase or decrease in the upcoming academic year, the student must submit an updated calculation using the Princeton University Financial Aid Estimator along with the first two pages of their parents’ Federal 1040 for the previous year.
+1. If the number of children dependent upon the student’s parents attending college will increase or decrease in the upcoming academic year, the student must submit an updated calculation using the Princeton University Financial Aid Estimator along with the first two pages of their parents’ Federal 1040 for the calendar year before the previous year.

-2. If the student submits an updated calculation using the Princeton University Financial Aid Estimator showing a reduction of $1,000 or more in the student’s expected family contribution (“EFC”) compared to the EFC used to compute the student’s need-based award in the previous academic year, along with the first two pages of their parents’ Federal 1040 for the previous calendar year.
+2. If the student submits an updated calculation using the Princeton University Financial Aid Estimator showing a reduction of $1,000 or more in the student’s expected family contribution (“EFC”) compared to the EFC used to compute the student’s need-based award in the previous academic year, along with the first two pages of their parents’ Federal 1040 for the calendar year before the previous calendar year.